Donald Trump on Friday praised the U.S.-Japan relationship

-He did promise, however, that both countries will "invest heavily" to build up their defensive capabilities, which Trump says will ultimately "be impenetrable."
+He also promised that both countries will "invest heavily" to build up their defensive capabilities, which Trump says will ultimately "be impenetrable."

 Trump did not initially appear to be wearing a translator earpiece during Abe's remarks, but he did nod along every so often.
 A White House official later told NBC that the president previewed the text of the speech and that he and Prime Minister Abe spoke extensively about the remarks prior to the press conference.